BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 placed outside the argument list, by itself.
 Here, `sourceSets`, `main` and `java` are all function that take a single lambda parameter, so no parenthesized list is necessary, just the lambda.
-Thus, `sourceSets`, `main` and `java` are all function calls.
+Thus, `sourceSets`, `main` and `java` are all function calls, but the resulting syntax makes it look like ... something else.

-How helpful is DSL syntax, really?
+How helpful is this DSL syntax, really?
 I have to translate it into function calls in my head when I read it.
 So for me it's more cognitive overhead and I'm not sure if it's ultimately not a hindrance; they could all be done with function calls (and some people prefer to express them that way and ignore the DSL syntax).

 ## 4. There are Many Ways to do the Same Thing